lexmaister/codestral_ros2_gen/docs/Example_network_scanner_node.md

 ## Network Scanner Description

 The network scanner initializes both send and receive sockets upfront when entering the scan operation.
-In the ScanOperation context, hosts are created and both raw sockets are configured to be operational.
-ICMP echo request packets are sent synchronously using the blocking send socket (_send_packets), ensuring precise control over packet transmission timing.
-After sending all packets, an asynchronous loop (_collect_responses) is started on the non-blocking receive socket to gather responses, allowing efficient concurrent handling of multiple replies while enforcing a timeout.
+In the [ScanOperation](src/codestral_ros2_gen/generators/scan_operation.py) context, hosts are created and both raw sockets are configured to be operational.
+ICMP echo request packets are sent synchronously using the blocking send socket, ensuring precise control over packet transmission timing.
+After sending all packets, an asynchronous loop is started on the non-blocking receive socket to gather responses, allowing efficient concurrent handling of multiple replies while enforcing a timeout.

 ### Operational flow